xieweiAlex/English_Learning/words/2024/words-Apr-24.md

 In recent months short videos have been popping up online which play to their feelings of superiority and continue a tradition of using foreigners to **aggrandise** China.
 The videos, posted on social media, have drawn hundreds of thousands of views.
-Some are used to hawk products or simply to glorify China.
+Some are used to **hawk products** or simply to glorify China.
+**hawkers**
 I sounded like a **ditzy** blonde! -

 **Dasttardly**.